dy/piezo/docs/r&d.md

     - semi after the result.
   2. `a ? b...;`, `sampleRate = 44100...;`
   3. `a ? b!;`, `sampleRate = 44100!;`
+    - as discussed in other topics - `!` can be reserved for throwing errors.
   4. `a ? b :| c + d`, `sampleRate = 44100:|;`
   5. `a ? ^b;`
     + less confusion with `.`